Nivkh languages: Vowels

 Long vowels are not a phonemic feature of Nivkh, but they can be articulated in the case of prosody or compensatory lengthening when a fricative consonant is omitted after the vowel.

 Stress

 Stress tends to fall on the first syllable, although this could highly fluctuate, with dialectal variation.
-Minimal pairs distinguished by stress is ostensibly rare.
+Minimal pairs distinguished by stress are ostensibly rare.

 Orthography

 The Nivkh language uses a modified version of the Cyrillic alphabet.